Blog · Paris · A Room-by-Room Guide to the Paris Catacombs for Tourists

 The first part of the experience is unlike anything you’ve done before.
 It’s a spiral staircase descending into the earth, with triangular steps and walls that seem to get slightly more moist the farther down you go.
 Think of it like climbing a tower — just going the opposite direction.
 And yes, there’s a railing to hold on to each step of the way.

-Once you’re finally finished with the stairs, you navigate a few narrow corridors with the group of visitors you were let in with.
+Once you’re finally finished with the stairs, you navigate a few narrow corridors with the group of visitors you were let in with or with the rest of your tour group.
 Don’t worry — you’re never alone down here.

 an exhibition in the Paris catacombs